MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-troubleshooting.md

 -----END CERTIFICATE-----
 ```

 Some proxies require authentication.
 The format of the `HTTP_PROXY` or `HTTPS_PROXY` environment variables should include the authentication, such as `HTTPS_PROXY="https://username:password@proxy-server:port"`.
-For details, see [How to configure proxies for the Azure libraries](/azure/developer/python/sdk/azure-sdk-configure-proxy?tabs=bash).
+For details, see [How to configure proxies for the Azure SDK for Python](/azure/developer/python/sdk/azure-sdk-configure-proxy?tabs=bash).

 ## Other issues

-If you experience a product issue with Azure CLI not listed in this article or require further assistance, [file an issue on GitHub](https://github.com/Azure/azure-cli/issues/new/choose).
+If you experience a product issue with Azure CLI not listed in this article, [file an issue on GitHub](https://github.com/Azure/azure-cli/issues/new/choose).

 ## See also